 My 2 Cents on Beauty and Makeup over 40

-When I was in my teens and twenties I always found it sad that the majority of the 40+ women still ran around with their hair cuts from the 50s and 60s.
+When I was in my teens and twenties I always found it sad that the majority of the 40+ women still ran around with their hair cuts and/or hair styling from the 1950s and 1960s.
 Most of them did not apply any makeup, but red lipstick that often was way to dark for their taints.

 If my younger me would answer the above question, the response would have been